doegan32/Light-Field-Style-Transfer/README.md

 Each sub-aperture image of the light field is independently stylized using the method described in [2].
 For this, we use the code provided [here](https://github.com/leongatys/PytorchNeuralStyleTransfer).

 **Video style transfer**
+A pseudovideo is createad from the light field sub-aperture images, for example, by scanning them in a snake like order from top to bottom or in a spiral order from the centre towards the edge.
+The video style transfer method described in [3] is then applied to this pseudovideo.

 ### Style transfer with local angular consistency